Layered Hairstyle Ideas for Every Face ShapeApril 27, 2023

 Layers for a Heart Face Shape

 Heart-shaped faces typically consist of a broadened forehead, narrow jaw and more defined cheekbones.
 When catering to a heart-shaped face, it's best to layer the hair in such a way that it naturally falls away from the face as opposed to hugging it.
-This helps broaden the jawline and balance out your facial structure.
+This helps to balance out your facial structure.
 If you have thick or medium textured hair, choppier layers that start up high are your best bet and will create volume and dimension.
 If you have thinner hair, consider starting layers past the chin to add body and texture.